 - There is no hierarchy.
 All roles are equal in value, and all souls are equally free.
 A King is in no way “higher up” or “better off” than a Server.
 The roles are simply seven different ways of being, seven ways of playing the game of life.

 - A person’s soul type has no bearing whatsoever on that person’s station in life.
 A King soul will live just as many ordinary, hard-working lives as a Server.
 A Server has just as much opportunity to become a leader as any King.
-In fact, the present monarch in the UK is a Server, as is the heir to the throne.
+In fact, the present monarch in the UK is a Server, as is the Dalai Lama and former US President Jimmy Carter.

 - The roles are certainly not be confused with the Hindu caste system.
 There are similarities in the names used, but this is simply because the caste system is a tragic misrepresentation of the nature of the roles.
-Soul types having nothing to do with birth, ancestry or class heritage.
+Ancestral lineage and class heritage are human affairs that have nothing to do with actual soul types.

 - Despite the labels used, no gender is implied.
 Souls have no gender.
 They simply choose between one or the other for each life to come.
 There are preferences, however.
 Priests, Sages, Artisans and especially Servers generally enjoy being female and often prefer it.
 Kings, along with Scholars and Warriors, tend to favour being male.
 (That said, the challenge of being female and the fight for equal rights can be very attractive to a Warrior.)